UVADS/DS2022/SETUP.md

         $ sudo apt update
         $ sudo apt install -y python3 python3-pip

-    Once you have a working version of Python on your laptop you need to point VS Code to it.
+    Once you have a working version of Python on your laptop you need to configure VS Code with the path to your local Python.
 Try creating a sample Python project and making this connection yourself.